-Our guide to using tretinoin for acne goes into more detail on how tretinoin works and its benefits for getting rid of blackheads, whiteheads and other acne.
+Our guide to using tretinoin for acne and tretinoin for blackhead goes into more detail on how tretinoin works and its benefits for getting rid of blackheads, whiteheads and other acne.
 You can find tretinoin, along with several other active ingredients, in our customized acne cream.

 Isotretinoin.
 Isotretinoin is a prescription oral medication for acne.
 It works by reducing the amount of sebum secreted by your sebaceous glands, preventing acne lesions such as blackheads from forming.

 Isotretinoin is a powerful medication that generally isn’t used for mild forms of acne such as blackheads or whiteheads.
 However, your healthcare provider may recommend this if you also have inflamed, nodular acne in addition to comedonal acne.

 Finally, make sure not to squeeze, scratch or pick at your blackheads.
 As tempting as this can be, popping comedonal acne like blackheads on your own is an easy way to introduce bacteria into your skin and cause your acne to become infected, inflamed and painful.

 It can also increase your risk of developing acne scars, some of which may be visually obvious and difficult to treat.